 Did you know?

 - Darlington hosts the oldest working railway bridge in the world - the 1825 Skerne Bridge.
 For most of the 1990s it featured on the back of the £5 note.

 - Edward Pease (1767-1858) was a woollen manufacturer from Darlington and was the main promoter of the Darlington and Stockton Railway.
 He is often referred to as the 'Father of the Railways' and he brokered the deal with George Stephenson on the first ever passenger railway in the world.

 Heritage Campus - frequently asked questions

 What and where is the Heritage Campus?

 The Heritage Campus is an overarching concept that seeks to link and make the most of Darlington’s Railway and Industrial Heritage in the North Road area of Darlington and beyond extending to the former Stockton and Darlington Railway Track bed and associated assets which will be identified through the engagement process.

 Why do we need a vision?

 - Guide development in the area, allowing the most appropriate response to enquiries and opportunities, including the best use of the assets

 - Form the basis of a revised business model and governance for the Head of Steam Museum site.

 - Identify the necessary actions to facilitate the upcoming 2025 celebrations including the required infrastructure and legacy arrangements

 - Provide a suite of actions that will stimulate further engagement and participation, economic activity, increased visitor spend and community involvement

 - Identify funding streams and grants.

 - Draw on national and international best practice

-- Articulate the key messages and vision that has been developed with partners, stakeholders and the public to reinforce the message, stimulate investment and promote joint working
+- Articulate the key messages and vision that has been developed with partners, stakeholders and the public to reinforce the message, stimulate investment and show the advantages of joint working

 - Develop and deepen the relationship with key stakeholders such as the NRM, neighbouring authorities and national heritage rail organisations

 - No decisions have been made yet - we want to hear people's ideas.